Web of Science

 (TS="digital health") AND (TS="privacy")

-Web of Science allows users to construct complex queries by combining previously defined search sets using numbered references (e.g., #1 AND #2).
+Web of Science allows the construction of complex queries by combining previously defined search sets using numbered references (e.g., #1 AND #2).
 This list-based approach is commonly used in systematic searches where multiple search lines are logically combined.

 Such list queries are supported by the search-query parsers and allow referencing earlier statements using # followed by the search line number.